EMPLOYER

 Every entrant receives a bespoke feedback report based on their entry detailing how they are performing and offering advice on how they can improve.
 Employers typically use the report to develop their diversity and inclusion work or to support the creation of a stand alone social mobility strategy.

-Our team guides entrants through the Index submission process and are available for questions throughout the year.
+Our team guides entrants through the Index submission process and is available for questions throughout the year.

 Employers can enter the Index anonymously and do not have to submit to each section to secure a feedback report, allowing organisations to evaluate how they are currently performing against the activity they are doing while gaining valuable feedback on the areas they are not.